How Do Student Loans Work?

 How Much You Can Borrow Through Student Loans

-Because you will have to pay back the money that you borrow with your student loans for college, only borrow what you really need.
+You will have to repay the money you borrow with your student loans for college; you only have to borrow what you really need.
 The loan amount that you can borrow depends on the type of loan.
 For federal loans, your college will determine the amount of money that you can borrow, but there are some limits:

 • Private Loans: The maximum amount you can borrow from a private lender varies.
 Most lenders don’t let you borrow more than your college’s cost of attendance minus other financial aid.